tymyrddin/red-app/source/docs/guides/ssrf.md

 ### Exploiting blind SSRFs

 Because blind SSRFs don’t return a response or error message, their exploitation is often limited to network mapping, port scanning, and service discovery.
 And because you can’t extract information directly from the target server, this exploitation relies heavily on inference.
-Yet by analyzing HTTP status codes and server response times, we can often achieve results similar to regular SSRF.
+Yet by analysing HTTP status codes and server response times, we can often achieve results similar to regular SSRF.

 Use what you’ve found by scanning the network, identifying services, and pulling instance metadata to execute attacks that have impact.
 Notably, you may be able to bypass access controls, leak confidential information, and execute code.